dheerendramehar/dheerendramehar.github.io/content/posts/BenTheGamer.md

 4
 ```
 #### Explanation

 There is only one level in this game.
 We need 2 types of weapons - 1 and 3.
-Since, initially Ben has no weapons he will have to buy these, which will cost him 2&#x00B2; = 4 coins.
+Since, initially Ben has no weapons he will have to buy these,
+which will cost him 2&#x00B2; = 4 coins.

-### Sample TestCase 2
+### Sample Test Case 2

 Input
 ```
 3 3